Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Other cases of crystalline topological phases with wallpaper group symmetry

-Similar with the $p2$ case, decorate two copies of Majorana chains on each 1D block labeled by $\tau_1$ or $\tau_2$ can be deformed to an alternative Majorana chain surrounding each 0D block $\mu$, and changes the fermion parity of each 0D block.
-Equivalently, the 1D block-state decorations extend the 0D block-state decorations, and the ultimate classification with accurate group structure is:
+when $\phi=0$, the ground state is the one in the middle of Eq. (\ref{p1 deformation}); when $\phi=\pi/2$, the ground state is the one on the right of Eq. (\ref{p1 deformation}).
+We finally arrive at an atomic insulator with even fermion parity on each site, hence there is no extension between 1D and 0D block-states.
+Equivalently, the 1D block-state decorations do not extend the 0D block-state decorations, and the ultimate classification with accurate group structure is:

-here the symbol ``$\times_{\omega_2}$'' means that 1D and 0D block-states $E_{p1}^{\mathrm{1D}}$ and $E_{p1}^{\mathrm{0D}}$ have nontrivial extension, and described by an nontrivial factor system of the following short exact sequence in mathematical language:
+here the symbol ``$\times_{\omega_2}$'' means that 1D and 0D block-states $E_{p1}^{\mathrm{1D}}$ and $E_{p1}^{\mathrm{0D}}$ have no nontrivial extension.
 Then we consider the systems with $U^f(1)$ charge conservation.
 We note that in the main text, we have demonstrated that 1D block-state decoration does not contribute any nontrivial crystalline topological phase because of the absence of nontrivial 1D root phase, and the construction and classification are equivalent for systems with spinless fermions and spin-1/2 fermions.
 For an arbitrary 0D block, different 0D block-states are characterized by different irreducible representations of the symmetry group as:

 here $\mathbb{Z}$ represents the complex fermion, and there is no trivialization.
 Hence the classification for the systems with $U^f(1)$ charge conservation is:

 For 2D blocks and 1D blocks labeled by $\tau_1$, there is no on-site symmetry, and for 1D blocks labeled by $\tau_2$/$\tau_3$, the on-site symmetry is $\mathbb{Z}_2$ because the reflection symmetry acts internally, and all 0D blocks have on-site $\mathbb{Z}_2$ symmetry via the reflection symmetry acts internally, see Fig. \ref{pm}.
 We discuss systems with spinless and spin-1/2 fermions separately.